Wastewater monitoring

 Results were useful to guide the public health response.
 For example, if wastewater samples in a certain geographic area were positive for COVID-19, but there were no known community cases, Queensland Health was able to focus on increasing testing in that area to try to identify, and then contact trace, the positive cases.

-When there was continuous COVID-19 transmission in Queensland, wastewater surveillance was used to measure the overall incidence of COVID-19 in a community.
+When there was widespread COVID-19 transmission in Queensland, wastewater surveillance was used to measure the overall incidence of COVID-19 in a community.

 Wastewater surveillance data from these periods can be accessed on the Queensland Open Data portal.

-In January 2023, wastewater surveillance was adjusted with a focus on detecting new variants of COVID-19 entering Queensland.
-Currently, sampling is taking place regularly in Brisbane, on the Gold Coast and on the Sunshine Coast.
+In January 2023, with case numbers declining, wastewater surveillance was adjusted with a focus on detecting new variants of COVID-19 entering Queensland.
+Currently, sampling is taking place regularly for Brisbane, Cairns, the Gold Coast, Logan, and the Sunshine Coast.